Toggle mobile menu visibility

 Highs

-This is one of the oldest drainage mills on the Halvergate Marshes.
-It dates from the 19th century and contains reused 18th century material.
+This mill is one of the oldest drainage mills on the Halvergate Marshes.
+It dates from the 19th century and contains reused material from the 18th century.
+The mill has been known as Gilbert's Mill and Lubbock's Mill in the past.

-High's Mill was relatively primitive compared to other drainage mills on the Halvergate Marshes.
+High's Mill is relatively primitive compared to other drainage mills on the Halvergate Marshes.
 It had common sails that had to be set by hand (later mills often had patent sails, the type with vanes or shutters in them).
+It also had no fantail, so the mill's cap had to be physically turned to the wind.

 Location